ronaldbosma/azure-integration-services-quickstart/demos/demo-guide.md

 ![Infra](../images/aisquick-diagrams-app.png)

-## 1. What Resources are getting deployed
+## 1. What resources are getting deployed

 For this scenario, you'll need to deploy all optional resources except for the Event Hubs namespace.
 The following resources will be deployed: